dotnet/dotnet-monitor/documentation/collectionruleexamples.md

 ### Explanation

-This rule, named "GCDumpOnStartup", will trigger on a process's startup.
-When the rule is triggered, a GCDump will be collected and egressed to the specified `Egress` provider (in this case, `artifacts` has been configured to save the GCDump to the local filesystem).
+This rule, named "LargeGCHeapSize", will trigger when the GC Heap Size exceeds 1000000 bytes within the default sliding window duration (1 minute).
+If the rule is triggered, a GCDump will be collected and egressed to the specified `Egress` provider (in this case, `artifacts` has been configured to save the GCDump to the local filesystem).
+There is a default `ActionCount` limit stating that this rule may only be triggered 5 times.

 ## Collect Trace - High CPU Usage (`EventCounter` Trigger)